The Two Kinds of Faith

 Several years ago I heard someone make the statement that “To help someone accept Christ, just show them that they already use faith in their everyday life, and explain to them that all they have to do is use the same faith to believe in Jesus.”
 Well, I didn’t know why at first, but that statement just didn’t seem to ring true, especially in light of what the Bible actually says about faith.
 So, I began to search it out more carefully, and that’s how I came to realize that there are actually two kinds of faith, and that they are really very different.

 Here are some additional illustrations of the daily working of natural faith, to help you see more clearly what I mean by “natural faith.”
 By our natural faith, we believe that if we turn the ignition key, the car will start, and so we do it “on faith.”
 By our natural faith, we believe that the chair we are about to sit on will be strong enough to support our weight, and so, by faith, we “take a seat.”
 By our natural faith, we believe that if we put a dollar bill into a change machine, it will return four quarters, and in it goes.
-And by our natural faith we believe that the peaches we see at the supermarket will be juicy, sweet and tasty, and so into the cart (“buggy” in the South) they go.
-We are all very familiar with this natural faith.
+By our natural faith we believe that the peaches we see at the supermarket will be juicy, sweet and tasty, and so into the cart (“buggy” in the South) they go.
+And, by our natural faith, we believe that the pilot will get us safely to our destination, and so we board the airplane.
+We are all very familiar with this “natural faith.”

 So we see that natural faith enables us to operate successfully and productively in this natural, material world in which we live.
 It helps us to overcome daily uncertainties that would otherwise paralyze us with fear and render us helpless.

-While natural faith is a necessary part of successful and productive living in this natural world, it is not perfect, as witnessed by the fact that the car doesn’t always start, the chair doesn’t always hold, the change machine doesn’t always return four quarters and the peaches are not always juicy, sweet and tasty.
-And still, we continue to use it.
+While natural faith is a necessary part of successful and productive living in this natural world, it is not perfect, as witnessed by the fact that the car doesn’t always start, the chair doesn’t always hold, the change machine doesn’t always return four quarters, the peaches are not always juicy, sweet and tasty, and the airplane does not always arrive safely at its destination.
+And still, we continue to use our natural faith.
 What choice do we have, really?